massanoori/THRotator/doc/en/pages/usage.rst

 In most of Touhou Project games, its position and size are (left, top, width, height)=(32, 16, 384, 448).
 Exceptionally,
 the position and size are (left, top, width, height)=(128, 16, 384, 448)
-in Shoot the Bullet (Th095), Fairy Wars (Th128), and other spinoff games.
+in Shoot the Bullet (Th095), Fairy Wars (Th128), and other spin-off games.

 This rectangle specified here doesn't have to correctly match the actual main screen rectangle.
 In fact, some margin is introduced in .ini files for Fairy Wars (Th128) and Uwabami Breakers (alcostg)